Netflix/pollyjs/docs/quick-start.md

 Once instantiated, Polly will hook into native browser APIs (such as fetch & XHR) via adapters to intercept any outgoing requests.
-Depending on its current [mode](configuration#mode) as well as rules defined via the [client side server](server/overview), the request will either be replayed, recorded, passed-through, or intercepted.
+Depending on its current [mode](configuration#mode) as well as rules defined via the [client-side server](server/overview), the request will either be replayed, recorded, passed-through, or intercepted.

 ## Usage